socialvibe/truex-ads-docs/bluescript-reference.md

 name | N/A (required) | The name of the tracking event. value | | A value to use for the event, if appropriate.

-### Value Object
+### Values and Expressions

-The variable Behavior Actions take as input.
+The values behavior actions take as input.
 There are 3 types:
 1 - Literal Values
 2 - Stored Values
 3 - Expressions